 Madeleine joined the Cockpit team in 2014 and is responsible for managing the New Creative Markets project.
 She also delivers training sessions and provides one-to-one coaching and peer-to-peer support for studio holders.
 Madeleine previously worked for the Crafts Council where she supported over 200 makers on their creative and professional development.
 Prior to this Madeleine was responsible for Crafts Council retail showcase development and exhibition sales and has also worked in jewellery retail and galleries.
 Madeleine has a degree in Jewellery from Middlesex University.

 Beckie is the friendly face of Cockpit Arts Deptford – managing the studios and office facilities and handling the application process.
 An experienced administrator, Beckie has worked in the private, public and voluntary sectors.
-She also works freelance for four UK charities and is a parent governor of a local school.
+She also does freelance work.

 Adrian is the friendly face of Cockpit Arts Holborn – managing the studios and office facilities and handling the application process.
 A practicing artist and the co-founder of successful contemporary art website Artvehicle, he has been in the business of facilities management for many years, running his own studio and overseeing two central London language schools.